MOVING EARTH

 If you contribute a text, we will need the following:

-- text 250-1000 words to be sent in a word doc.
+Text: 250-1000 words to be sent in a word doc.
 The text cannot contain numbered/bullet point lists.

-- use of references is possible, but not mandatory (always depends on your topic).
+References: Use of references is possible, but not mandatory (always depends on your topic).
 If you use references, please do so using APA7th.

-- a declaration clearly stating if and how AI was used in the creation of your blogpost
+AI declaration: Please state clearly and in a separate section if and how AI was used in the creation of your blogpost

 Regardless of contribution type, for the author info box, please also send us

-- profile picture of yourself
+A profile picture of yourself

-- your current title and role
+Your current title and role

-- max 40 word (2 sentences) text about yourself (check existing blogposts for some examples)
+Max 40 word (2 sentences) text about yourself (check existing blogposts for some examples)

-- your Linkedin handle (if you have one; alternatively a website through which people can find how to contact you)
+Your Linkedin handle (if you have one; alternatively a website through which people can find how to contact you)

 We appreciate your effort and support in developing and advancing environmental physiotherapy in all of its facets, and look forward to reviewing your draft contribution!